tumbleshack/CarriesCloset/README.md

     Note: When you want to start receiving emails again, just make those lines `config.action_mailer.perform_deliveries = true` again and restart the server.

+- If you get an SMTP Authentication Error, it usually means the environment variable with the GMAIL account info is not working, so follow these steps:
+    1. Go to `config\development.rb` and scroll down to the ActionMailer settings where you will see `user_name: ENV["GMAIL_USERNAME"],` and `password: ENV["APP_PASSWORD"]`
+    2. Go to `config\EXAMPLE_local_env.yml` and copy the `GMAIL_USERNAME` value and paste it in place of `ENV["GMAIL_USERNAME"]` (leave the comma at the end of the line).
+    3. Copy the `APP_PASSWORD` value and paste it in place of `ENV["APP_PASSWORD"]`.
+    4. Save and restart server.

+    Note: that these same lines are also in `config\environments\production.rb` and `config\environments\test.rb`, so you can also make that change in those files as well
+    depending on what environment you are working in.

 ## General Rails Tips
 - Always use `bin/rails` when running commands from the terminal (this will